-A victim has the right to receive medical care at any Emergency Room facility regardless of whether a victim chooses to involve law enforcement.
-If a victim decides to have a medical forensic exam in Pima County, two hospital locations provide exams: Tucson Medical Center (TMC), 5301 E. Grant Road, and Banner - University Medical Center, 1625 N. Campbell Ave.
 If a victim is medically unstable and unable to transport themselves, or be transferred to, a hospital, a nurse can travel outside the hospital to complete a medical forensic exam.
-More information about medical forensic exams is available through the Southern Arizona Center Against Sexual Assault (SACASA)43 or OIE44.
+More information about medical forensic exams is available through the Arizona Child & Family Advocacy Network (AFCAN), the Southern Arizona Center Against Sexual Assault (SACASA), or OIE.
 Victims are encouraged to undergo an exam to preserve evidence should they decide to seek prosecution.
 Collected evidence may also assist in seeking a protective order.
 A victim does not need to aid in prosecution in order to seek medical treatment for the collection of sexual assault evidence.
 A victim will decide if they wish to pursue making a report to law enforcement and/or aiding in prosecution.

 The University is committed to assisting and supporting individual community members affected by dating violence, domestic violence, sexual assault, stalking, and discrimination.
 To do so, the University provides written information to victims regarding the preservation of evidence, reporting options, no-contact orders, victim rights, and resources as well as how to request interim actions.
 This written information is provided regardless of where the incident occurred (on or off-campus) or whether the victim chooses to report the unlawful activity to law enforcement.
 These resources include on and off-campus options for counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services including the available supportive and protective measures described below.
-This information is also available within this report as well as on the University of Arizona Clery Act Compliance website1.
+This information is also available within this report as well as on the University of Arizona Clery Act Compliance website.

-Assistance and resources are available through multiple University offices including the OIE and Campus Health.
+Assistance and resources are available through multiple University offices including OIE and Campus Health.
 OIE may be reached at (520)621-9449 or email equity@email.arizona.edu to request an appointment and to learn more about OIE's process and procedures, and whether they potentially apply to your concern.
 University services are available to victims whether incidents occurred on or off-campus and regardless of whether the incident is reported to law enforcement.

 Campus Health provides medical and behavioral health services and survivor support options.
-You may reach Campus Health Medical Services at (520)621-9202 or through the Campus Health website45, Counseling and Psych Services (CAPS), (520)621-3334 or through the CAPS website12, Survivor Support, (520)621-5767, by email at survivoradvocacy@arizona.edu or through the Survivor Support website13.
+You may reach Campus Health Medical Services at (520)621-9202 or through the Campus Health website, Counseling and Psych Services (CAPS) at (520)621-3334 or through the CAPS website, Survivor Support at (520)621-5767, by email at survivoradvocacy@arizona.edu, or through the Survivor Support website.